kidsoncomputers/documentation/uganda/2020/muwanguzi/iiab-setup.md

   - Local file system on laptop hard drive
   - Or, a 256GB+ USB Flash Drive, with an `exfat` filesystem
+    - For example, you could create a partition on a large USB drive with: `sudo mkfs.exfat /dev/sdb1`

 #### Backup